natbusa/geo-services.scikit-learn/tutorial/cqlsh/datasets/README.md

 The files loc-gowalla_totalCheckins.txt and spots.txt are samples extracted from the above mentioned datasets.
 The files checkins.csv and venues.csv are generated from the given data sources.
-In order to regenerate this files download the datasets as provided above and execute the python notebook lbsn.ipynb
+In order to download/regenerate the whole datasets execute the script `get_datasets.sh`.